 The Department will not issue a Formal Ruling on an issue which is currently under audit or the subject of an appeal or litigation.

 How to Request a Formal Ruling

-To request a Formal Ruling, you must provide your information as follows:
+To request a Formal Ruling, you must provide this information:

-- A Power of Attorney, if requesting on behalf of a client.
-Please also identify your relationship to the client.
+- A Power of Attorney, if requesting on behalf of a taxpayer, and a description of your relationship to the taxpayer.

 Vermont Department of Taxes

 Montpelier, VT 05633-1401

 Since Formal Rulings may provide general guidance to others in similar tax situations, the Department may publish redacted versions of Formal Rulings in our searchable Formal Rulings archive on the Department Website.